plone/plone.app.jquerytools/README.txt

     jq('.newsImageContainer a')
         .prepOverlay({
-             subtype:'image',
-             urlmatch:'/image_view_fullscreen$',
-             urlreplace:'_preview'
+             subtype: 'image',
+             urlmatch: '/image_view_fullscreen$',
+             urlreplace: '_preview'
             });

 Another quick example, one that provides full-image popups for images placed via kupu::

-    jq('img.image-right,img.image-left,img.image-inline')
+    jq('img.image-right, img.image-left, img.image-inline')
         .prepOverlay({
-            subtype:'image',
-            urlmatch:'/image_.+$',
-            urlreplace:''
+            subtype: 'image',
+            urlmatch: '/image_.+$',
+            urlreplace: ''
             });

 What's different?
-We're targeting <img ... /> tags, which don't have href attributes. the helper picks up the target URL from the src attribute, so that we can have a popup view of image elements that aren't linked to that view.
+We're targeting <img ... /> tags, which don't have href attributes.
+The helper automatically picks up the target URL from the src attribute, so that we can have a popup view of image elements that aren't linked to that view.
 Note also that we're using a real regular expression in the search/replace so that we can strip off image_preview, image_mini, etc.

 And, a configuration to put the site map in an iframe popup with expose settings, picking up the target from an href::

     jq('#siteaction-sitemap a')
         .prepOverlay({
-            subtype:'iframe',
-            config:{expose:{color:'#00f'}}
+            subtype: 'iframe',
+            config: {expose:{color:'#00f'}}
             });

 Options